restackio/examples-python/pdf_pydantic/README.md

 7. Schedule workflow

-Choose POST on /api/schedule and upload a pdf
+Choose POST on /api/pdfs or /api/pdfs-parent and upload your pdfs

-This will schedule the `PdfWorkflow` and print the result of OCR.
+This will schedule the `PdfWorkflow` and print the result of summary after summary and openai call.

 ## Project Structure